pentagram-lang/pentagram-ideas/syntax/errors-and-crashes.md

 ## Not nil assertion

 When dealing with optional values, you may find yourself often using `x.is-nil? not assert` when you don't want to handle nils.
-The shortcut in Tacit for this is the `!` suffix operator.
+The shortcut in Pentagram for this is the `!` suffix operator.

 ```
 person.company!.address!.city! say